-- Atlanta Noon Year's Eve at LEGOLAND Discovery Center
+- 6. Bricktacular at Atlanta LEGOLAND Discovery Center

 - Got a Sitter for New Year's Eve?

-But don’t let this keep you from planning a great New Year’s in Atlanta.
+After the last two years, many people are planning for a fantastic family-friendly New Year’s Even in Atlanta.
 It is a festive occasion in the city, featuring many family-friendly activities.
-With typically mild temperatures and affordable prices, Atlanta is a great place to spend the end of 2019 and beginning of 2020.
+With typically mild temperatures and affordable prices, Atlanta is a great place to say goodbye to 2021 and hello to 2022.
 Of course, there are plenty of adults-only parties; however, there are also many activities where kids are not only invited, but expected.
 And many take place during the day, so you can be home, tucked in on the couch to watch the famous NYC Times Square ball drop at midnight!

 For a kid-friendly countdown that complies with bedtime, take the family to Stone Mountain Park’s Kids’ Early New Year’s Eve Celebration.
-It features more than two million sparkling lights, seasonal activities, a “snowfall,” and a countdown to 9 p.m. instead of midnight.
-This event is a true family-favorite.
+It features more than two million sparkling lights, seasonal activities and more.
+At 9pm, there will be a “snowfall” and a countdown to 2022.
+This event is a true family favorite.
 New Year’s Eve activities are included with a Christmas Mountain ticket.
-Snow Mountain will be open too so you could add that in for a full day event.
-This is the holiday event my family never misses.
 Time to start a new Atlanta New Year’s Eve tradition?

 Read More: 10 Atlanta Museums that are Fun for Families

-Back for a third year, The Roof at Ponce City Market invites guests to “Skate the Sky.”
-Ten stories above Ponce de Leon Avenue, the Rooftop Terrace will feature a 3,500-square-foot ice skating rink.
-Families will be able to enter the ice rink as a walk-in from Skyline Park or Nine Mile Station (where there are tons of carnival games).
-And parents can cozy up in life-sized igloos alongside the rink.
-On December 31, Skate the Sky will be open at 3 p.m.
-After 5 p.m. it moves to a 21 and up only skate.
+Returning in 2021, The Roof at Ponce City Market invites guests to “Skate the Sky” and enjoy the Holidays on the Roof.
+Ten stories above Ponce de Leon Avenue, the Roof Terrace will feature a 3,500-square-foot ice skating rink.
+Families will be able to enter the ice rink from Nine Mile Station (where there are rides and fun carnival games).
+Families can cozy up in life-sized igloos alongside the rink.
+Admission includes 50 min of ice skating time, ice skate rentals, unlimited games and rides in 9 Mile Park and admission to the roof.
+This posh event space is a little expensive (Ages 13+: $30, Kids: $22; Igloos start at $200) it will be a WOW experience to remember.
+On December 31, all ages can Skate the Sky until 4pm.
+After 6 p.m., the facility moves to a 21 and up only skate.

 Enjoy the over 1 million lights at Six Flags Over Georgia’s Holiday in the Park while also getting the thrill out of the season.
-Ride some of the theme park’s most popular rides, take in a holiday show, and try some seasonal treats (like peppermint funnel cakes).
-This is an especially great option for a family friendly New Year’s Eve in Atlanta if you have kids of various ages.
-Six Flags Over Georgia is open 2 p.m. to 9 p.m. on New Year’s Eve and through January 1, 2020 when it will close until spring.
+Ride some of the theme park’s most popular rides, take in a holiday show and try some seasonal treats (like peppermint funnel cakes).
+This is an especially great option for a family-friendly New Year’s Eve in Atlanta if you have kids of various ages.
+Don’t miss the Oh What Fun!
+Holiday Light Spectacular once the sun goes down!
+Six Flags Over Georgia is open 12 p.m. to 9 p.m. on New Year’s Eve.

 Got a Sitter for New Year’s Eve?